qrtt1/project-prompt-generator/README.md

    content enclosed in a code block with appropriate language highlighting. 📝
 3. Sensitive data in the content is automatically detected and masked with asterisks (*) to protect security credentials. 🔒
-4. An outline file (`000_outline.md`) is generated, listing all converted files. 📃
-5. Finally, `000_all.md` is created by concatenating the outline and the content of all individual markdown files. 🧩
+4. Depending on the command used, the tool either generates individual files or a single combined file. 🧩

 ## License 📄